Do your Marigolds look pale-dry, spotted, and jagged even under proper care? It could be the result of some invaders eating your Marigolds.

 The best way to check the grasshopper population from eating the Marigolds is its natural predator, the bird.

-Place a birdbath near the plant so the birds can pick the grasshopper.
+Place a birdbath near the plant to invite birds that can pick the grasshopper.

 5. Slugs and Snails